-- Map the strong network of entrepreneurial support systems to improve business access to local support organizations, services, and resources. - Improve the regulatory and policy landscape to better support business success and reduce government friction that slows local business growth and retention. - Hire a director of minority business success to advance new business starts and existing business retention and growth with a focus on Black, Latinx, and refugee populations. - Improve access to resources like HUB certification, grants, training, banking, contracts, referral network, capital, and customers.
+- Map the strong network of entrepreneurial support systems to improve business access to local support organizations, services, and resources. - Improve the regulatory and policy landscape to better support business success and reduce government friction that slows local business growth and retention. - Hire a director of minority business success to advance new business starts and existing business retention and growth with a focus on Black, Latinx, and refugee populations. - Improve access to resources and networks (grants, training, banking, contracts, referral network, capital, business planning, peers, certifications, and customers).

-Black and Hispanic per capita income grows faster than average per capita income 1,000 net new Orange County businesses \$2 billion in new investment

-\$250 million in funding announced

-750 patents filed
+OUTCOMES 5,000 more Black, Latinx, and jobs in refugee-owned Orange County enterprises 1,000 net new Orange County businesses \$2 billion in new Black and investment Hispanic per capita income grows faster than average per capita income \$250 million in funding announced 750 patents filed Annual Budget: \$127,600 Five-Year Budget: \$638,000

-400 new

-Black, Latinx, and refugee-owned enterprises

-Annual Budget: \$127,600 Five-Year Budget: \$638,000